-Should a Reporting Individual request confidentiality, decline consent to investigate, or choose not to participate, the Title IX and/or Deputy Title IX Coordinators will assess whether or not to honor that request and determine appropriate next steps based on the totality of the circumstances.
-In balancing the Reporting Individual's request to maintain confidentiality against the risk of harm and Maritime's obligations under the law, the Title IX and/or Deputy Title IX Coordinators will consider a variety of factors including but not limited to:
+Should a Reporting Individual request confidentiality, decline consent to investigate, or choose not to participate, the Title IX Coordinator will assess whether or not to honor that request and determine appropriate next steps based on the totality of the circumstances.
+In balancing the Reporting Individual's request to maintain confidentiality against the risk of harm and Maritime's obligations under the law, the Title IX Coordinator will consider a variety of factors including but not limited to:

-- Whether the Reporting Individual provided sufficient information to afford the Accused Individual due process (date, time, location, details of incident, parties involved); - Whether the Accused Individual has a history of violent behavior or is a repeat offender; - Whether the incident represents escalation, such as a situation that previously involved sustained stalking, the increased risk that the accused will commit additional acts of violence;

-- Whether the Accused Individual used a weapon or force; - Whether the Reporting Individual is a minor; and, - Whether Maritime College possesses other means to obtain evidence such as security footage, and whether the report reveals a pattern of perpetration at a given location or by a particular group.
+- Whether the Reporting Individual provided sufficient information to afford the Accused Individual due process (date, time, location, details of incident, parties involved); - o Whether the Accused Individual has a history of violent behavior or is a repeat offender; - Whether the incident represents escalation, such as a situation that previously involved sustained stalking, the increased risk that the accused will commit additional acts of violence; - Whether the Accused Individual used a weapon or force; - Whether the Reporting Individual is a minor; and, - Whether Maritime College possesses other means to obtain evidence such as security footage, and whether the report reveals a pattern of perpetration at a given location or by a particular group.